liferay/liferay-docs/discover/commerce/articles/01-catalog-management/04-specifications.markdown

 Specification values are more limited in scope than groups and labels.
-Groups and labels are scoped to the catalog, which means that once they are created, they can be deployed to any product in the catalog.
+Groups and labels are scoped to the catalog, which means that once they are created, they can be assigned to any product in the catalog.
 Values, however, are scoped to the product, and have no impact anywhere but on the product to which they are assigned.